mc2-project/mc2/README.md

     ```

 3. Ensure that SSH keys have been properly set up between the tracker and other parties.
     * If the machine running the tracker doesn't yet have SSH keys set up (most likely at `~/.ssh/`), generate a 4096 bit RSA key.
 There should now be keys at `~/.ssh/`
         ```sh
         ssh-keygen -t rsa -b 4096
         ```
     * Otherwise, if the tracker has already set up SSH keys, ensure that the private key is in a file named `~/.ssh/id_rsa`.
-* Set up communicate between the tracker and the worker nodes by appending the driver's public key to the `~/.ssh/authorized_keys` file of all nodes.
+    * Set up communication between the tracker and the worker nodes by appending the driver's public key to the `~/.ssh/authorized_keys` file of all nodes.
 The public key should be in `~/.ssh/id_rsa.pub`.
 You can manually copy and paste the public key over to each party's node.
     * Make sure that you also add the public key to the tracker's own `~/.ssh/authorized_keys` file.

 4. Modify the `hosts.config` file in `federated-xgboost/sample/` to reflect the IPs of the parties.